methodgames/methodgames.github.io/roleplay.md

 **Tugboats and Campers:**
 - Tugboats and campers located in the PVP Zones can be broken into and looted (explosives can be used).
 - Vehicles should not be moved into PVP zones by anyone other than the owners.
-- **Please be mindful about entering a PVP zone (PVP monument or PRZ) with a tugboat or camper because you would be risking all of the items inside.**
+- **Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat or camper since all of the items inside would be at risk.**
 - Items lost due to decay will not be returned.
 - Tugboats:
     - Loot and deployables placed in locked areas of a tugboat are considered secure.
 Deployables placed in unsecure areas of a tugboat follow the same rules as unsecure deployables.